openego/eGo/doc/getting_started.rst

 .. warning::

-      Note, Ding0 relies on data provided by the OEDB.
+      Note, eGo, eTraGo and eDisGo relies on data provided by the OEDB.
 Currently, only members of the openego project team have access to this database.
 Public access (SQL queries wrapped by HTML) to the OEDB will be provided soon